-The Company's effective income tax rate was 5.4% and -2.9% for the three months ended March 31, 2024 and 2023, respectively.
-The variance from the U.S. federal statutory rate of 21.0% for the three months ended March 31, 2024 was primarily attributable to the utilization of deferred tax attributes that had a full valuation allowance.
-The variance from the U.S. federal statutory rate of 21.0% for the three months ended March 31, 2023 was primarily attributable to the utilization of deferred tax attributes that had a full valuation allowance.
+The Company's effective income tax rate was 2.1% and -1.2% for the nine months ended September 30, 2024 and 2023, respectively.
+The variance from the U.S. federal statutory rate of 21.0% for the nine months ended September 30, 2024 was primarily attributable to the utilization of deferred tax attributes that had a full valuation allowance.

 Management assesses its deferred tax assets quarterly to determine whether all or any portion of the asset is more likely than not unrealizable under Accounting Standards Codification (ASC) Topic 740.
 The Company is required to establish a valuation allowance for any portion of the asset that management concludes is more likely than not to be unrealizable.

 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 The Company's assessment considers all evidence, both positive and negative, including the nature, frequency and severity of any current and cumulative losses, taxable income in carryback years, the scheduled reversal of deferred tax liabilities, tax planning strategies, and projected future taxable income in making this assessment.